horsefaced/WebCrawler/README.md

         .SetHeader("API-Key", "foobar")
         .End();
 ```
-You may also pass an IDictionary object or an Object to SetHeader() method.
+You may also pass an IDictionary or an Object to SetHeader() method.
 If you pass an IDictionary, method will get each KeyValuePair to header.
-If you pass and Object, method will get each fields in this object, use field's name is key and use field's value is value.
+If you pass an Object, method will get each fields in this object, use field's name is key and use field's value is value.

 ```c#
     private class Header